haltu/muuri/README.md

 ### grid.getItems( [targets], [state] )

 Get all items in the grid.
 Optionally you can provide specific targets (indices or elements) and filter the results by the items' state.
-Note that the returned array is not the same object that is used by the grid instance so modifying it will not affect the instance's items.

 **Parameters**